mparmol/NG_Steam_Library_Metadata/README.md

 # **NextGame project - Steam Library Metadata** ![Stars](https://img.shields.io/github/stars/mparmol/NG_Steam_Library_Metadata)

-Steam is the largest video game distribution service nowadays.
-As the number of videogames found in their database increase, it does for its users' libraries too.
-This could end in the "problem" of not knowing what games you own, or more concretely, their characteristics.
-If you want to start a new game it could depend on many factors, like genre, user rating, how much time will it take to finish it or the pc requirements.
-The purpose of this project is the creation of the metadata table for a Steam library-specific user, with all the possible information related to the games it owns, in a structured easy-readable way.
+Steam is currently the biggest video game distribution platform.
+As the number of games in their database increases, so does the number of games in the libraries of its users.
+This can result in the problem of not being aware of the games in one's library and their characteristics.
+When deciding on which game to start, several factors come into play, such as genre, user rating, completion time, and PC requirements.
+The aim of this project is to create a metadata table for a specific Steam library user, containing all relevant information about the games in a structured and easily readable format.
+The analysis of the metadata could be performed following this example [Metadata Analysis tool](https://github.com/mparmol/NG_Metadata_Analysis).

 The information is scrapped from four different databases: